strainer/Fdrandom.js/readme.md

    "-" + h.mixof(instr,12);

 //antisorting
-mediaShuffleIndex= p.aindex(medialist)  //an antisorting index same length as input mediaListCopy= p.antisort(medialist,[]) //a medialist shuffled by its antisort hardShuffleIndex= p.aindex(100)         //a generic antisort index 100 long
+playShuffleIndex= p.aindex(medialist)    //antisorting index same length as input playListCopied= p.antisort(medialist,[]) //a playlist shuffled by its antisort hardShuffleIndex= p.aindex(100)          //a generic antisort-index 100 long

 //bulk results in array
 arrayOfFunc= p.bulk(100 ,p.irange ,1 ,6) //array of 100 dicerolls
 ...
 ```

 Antisorting
 -----------

-In as much as sorting entails moving most *similar items together* into a simple
+In as much as sorting implies moving the most similar items together into a simple
-incremental pattern, "antisorting" might describe the opposite - moving items out of a simple pattern and ensuring the most similar items are *not placed close to each other*.
+incremental pattern, "antisorting" could mean the opposite - moving items out of a
+simple pattern while ensuring the most similar items are *not* placed close to each other.

-An obvious use for this is media playlist shuffling where people can take
-exception to tracks playing coincidentally close.
-It might also be used to tweak
-the sampling of ordered data when using a small window/sample size.

 Functions `antisort` and `aindex` are designed for this:
-* `antisort(inarray, ..opts)` 'super-shuffles' arrays out of order.
+* `antisort(inarray, ..opts)` quasi-randomly shuffles arrays out of order.
 * `aindex(array or length, ..opts)` returns an 'antisorted index' for accessing arrays out of order.

+The functions can re-arrange by elements input indices (which works on any ordered arrays of the same length), or by elements numeric values such as song quality ratings, ages or sizes (which works on the particular distribution of those values).
+The output is quite randomly shuffled or indexed **except** items of similar value (or source position) are not placed next to each other.
+The algorithm used is basically a random shuffle followed by dithered checking and swapping values until all are clear.

 File `antisort.md` contains more notes on antisorting.